ErnestoAPantoja/wordpress-website-aws/README.md

 <img src="https://i.imgur.com/yw8HU3r.jpg" height="80%" width="80%" alt="Step 3"/>
 </p>

 - The above image details all the security groups that need to be created to continue with the project.
-The Application Load Balancer will have a security group to allow internet traffic (HTTP and HTTPS).
+The application load balancer will have a security group to allow internet traffic (HTTP and HTTPS).
 One security group will be dedicated to allow SSH access to EC2 instances using your IP address.
 (Any time an SSH security group is created, it is always best practice to limit the source to your IP address for safety.)
 A security group will be created for web servers in the Private App Subnets.
 The sources for this security group will be limited to the ALB and SSH security groups respectively.
 A security group will be created for the RDS database that will be hosted on the Private Data Subnets and the source will be from the Webserver security group.
 An EFS security group will be made for elastic file system and use previous security groups for the sources.
-- On the AWS management console, navigate to the VPC service.
-On the VPC Dashboard, open the Security Groups tab.
-The first security group that will be created is the ALB Security Group.
-Click on Create security group to get started.
+- On the AWS management console, navigate to the <b>VPC</b> service.
+On the VPC Dashboard, open the <b>Security Groups</b> tab.
+The first security group that will be created is the <b>ALB Security Group</b>.
+Click on <b>Create security group</b> to get started.
 Make sure the security group is in the Dev VPC.
 For Inbound rules, there will be two rules that will be added.
-For the Type, select HTTP and HTTPS.
-The Sources will come from Anywhere.
-To have this setting, input the CIDR block 0.0.0.0/0.
-Click Create security group to confirm the settings.
+For the <b>Type</b>, select <b>HTTP and HTTPS</b>.
+The <b>Sources</b> will come from <b>Anywhere</b>.
+To have this setting, input the CIDR block <b>0.0.0.0/0</b>.
+Click <b>Create security group</b> to confirm the settings.

 <p align="center">
 <img src="https://i.imgur.com/RHjr9gP.png" height="80%" width="80%" alt="Step 3-1"/>